nestybox/sysbox/docs/arch-compat.md

 ## Supported Architectures

-The following table summarizes the architectures where Sysbox is currently supported.
+The following table summarizes the platform architectures where Sysbox is currently supported.

 It is important to highlight that Sysbox implementation is expected to be fully platform agnostic.
 Thus, it should be relatively easy to extend the number of